Brett Gardiner: Trial

-Hicks in his final address to the jury stated: "Kellestine is a psychopath, a psychotic killer.
+Hicks in his final address to the jury stated, "Kellestine is a psychopath, a psychotic killer.
 There are no kinder or gentler words which you can use.
 There are monsters among us and Kellestine is one...Gardiner was the lowest man on the totem pole, the last to know anything on the Bandido hierarchy".
 Hicks then repeated the story of Gardiner's quest for the elusive "pickle tree" as evidence that his client had an abysmally low IQ, saying: "It was the opinion of all observers that he [Gardiner] simply wasn't very bright".
 From his seat in the courtroom, Gardiner appeared to be humiliated by this defense.
 Shortly before the trial ended, Gardiner fired Hicks as his lawyer on 21 October 2009.
 Gardiner was apparently expecting a guilty verdict and thought that firing Hicks – who had tried to blame his actions on the others – would make him appear in prison as little of a "rat" as possible.
-Mushey also fired his lawyer, Michael Moon, on the same day and time, which led to speculation that Gardiner was following Mushey's lead.
+Mushey also fired his lawyer, Michael Moon, at the same time, which led to speculation that Gardiner was following Mushey's lead.

-In his final address to the jury, Gowdey argued to the jury that Gardiner was guilty of first-degree murder despite not killing anyone as: "People who intentionally help or encourage others to kill are as guilty as those who pull the trigger...This was a concerted effort by the shooters and their helpers; executioners and their henchmen...Together they advanced their Bandidos ambitions.
+In his final address to the jury, Gowdey argued to the jury that Gardiner was guilty of first-degree murder despite not killing anyone, as "People who intentionally help or encourage others to kill are as guilty as those who pull the trigger...This was a concerted effort by the shooters and their helpers; executioners and their henchmen...Together they advanced their Bandidos ambitions.
 Together, they faced trial...Everybody was a Bandido that night".
 Gowdey noted that the killers had armed themselves before the massacre, which strongly suggested the massacre was a premediated act.
 Gowdey further noted Gardiner had been assigned to clean the guns, which proved he was aware of what was being planned, and during the massacre, he had a telephone right next to him as the victims were shot while making no effort to contact the police.
 Gowdey concluded by arguing to the jury that Gardiner was just much guilty of first-degree murder as all of the others on the basis of his actions.
 On 29 October 2009, the jury convicted Gardiner of six counts of first-degree murder and two counts of manslaughter.
 Gardiner looked very unhappy as the verdict was announced.
 Gardiner is currently serving his sentence with no chance of parole at Stony Mountain Penitentiary in Manitoba.